 How to Use Open Source Code in Proprietary Software

 But teams aren’t just using open source software.
-Some teams are even leveraging open source code for use in proprietary software.
+Some teams are even using open source code in proprietary software.

 What Is Open Source Code?

 Open source code is source code that is made available for anyone to use — for free.
 Open source is typically supported by a community.

 But there are some commercial options available for open source.
 These include: